tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 define zones for names that it hosts, such as "airplane.example.com".
 It can also provide a locally-hosted encrypted DNS server.

-However, if such a network does not support explicitly advertising their local names, clients that try to establish connections to DoH servers will experience connection failures.
+However, if such a network does not support explicitly advertising local names, clients that try to establish connections to DoH servers will experience connection failures.
-In these cases, system traffic that is used for connecting to captive portals SHOULD use local resolvers direction.
+In these cases, system traffic that is used for connecting to captive portals SHOULD use local resolvers.
 In addition, clients MAY choose to fall back to using direct resolution without any encryption if they determine that all connectivity is blocked otherwise.
 Note that this comes with a risk of a network blocking connections in order to induce this fall-back behavior, so clients might want to inform users about this possible attack where